POSTED July 23, 2015

 Maintenance when moored vs. stern drive

 Ease of use (joystick control)

 Everyone’s situation is different and needs to be taken into consideration.
 You need to assess your intended use for the boat, your storage options, your budget and your ability to maintain the boat.

 Some people can be quite flexible and would be happy with any of the above options, where as others have specific requirements.
-Our aim is to determine what best suits your needs and source it.
-Feel free to drop us a line and ask us any particular questions you might have, we love to chat!
+Feel free to email us and ask us any particular questions you might have, we love to chat!